emaste/fontstuff/README.md

 This repository contains a bits and pieces related to fixed-size bitmap fonts.
 The goal is to produce fonts for the FreeBSD Newcons console update project.

-A number of tools here are from the GNU Unifont project.
-Roman Czyborra came up with a simple ASCII hex format for font data which is perfectly suited to this application.
+Some tools tools here are obtained from or similar to ones from Roman Czyborra's GNU Unifont project.
+Roman came up with a simple ASCII hex format for bitmap font data which is perfectly suited to this application.

 To try out one of the fonts in an xterm, use:
 ```sh